EtheaDev/MarkdownShellExtensions/README.md

 ## Release Notes ##

+22 Oct 2023: ver.
+2.0.0
+- Added use of Skia4Delphi
+- Added support for new image format (webp and wbmp)
+- Uses AnimatedStyledDialogs for messages
+- Added toolbar for markdown commands
+- Added dialog for input of hyperlink for Images and Files
+- Updated Markdown library with best support for CommonMark transformation

+1. Subscript <sub>text</sub> and Superscript <sup>text</sup>
+1. Formulas (using [Google Chart API])
+1. ==Markers==
+1. [Reference-style Links][1]

 29 Jun 2023: ver.
 1.5.2
 - Fixed loading images with "spaces" in the filename
 - Fixed immediate-loading of new images when editing the file